maxibor/kraken-nf/README.md

 --kraken_mem '9G'
 ```

-### Output

-#### kraken_otu_table.csv

-OTU table of all input samples.
-Samples in columns, TAXID in rows

 ## Kraken2 database

-Any Kraken2 database can be used, but the _minikraken2_v2_8GB_ is a good compromise between speed and accuracy.
+Any Kraken2 database can be used, but the _PlusPFP-8_ is a good compromise between speed and accuracy.
-Please have a look at the [Kraken2 downloads page](https://ccb.jhu.edu/software/kraken2/index.shtml?t=downloads) to download it.
+Please have a look at the [Index zone](https://benlangmead.github.io/aws-indexes/k2) to download it.

 ## Help

 ```
 $ nextflow run maxibor/kraken-nf --help
-N E X T F L O W  ~  version 19.04.0
+N E X T F L O W  ~  version 21.04.0

-Launching `maxibor/kraken-nf` [compassionate_morse] - revision: f534a6a703
-kraken-nf: simple Kraken2 Nextflow pipeline
+ kraken-nf: simple Kraken2/Bracken Nextflow pipeline
  Homepage: https://github.com/maxibor/kraken-nf
- Author: Maxime Borry <borry@shh.mpg.de>
+ Author: Maxime Borry <maxime_borry@eva.mpg.de>
 =========================================
 Usage:
 The typical command for running the pipeline is as follows: